Humanising language teaching and “being there” for students

 Now that I have dealt with the emotional aspect of language teaching, I will move on to my own beliefs about how to humanise language teaching.

-The reason I started writing my own texts was because I wanted to add a wholly fresh dimension to my teaching.
+The reason I started writing these texts was because I wanted to add a wholly fresh dimension to my teaching.
 Moreover, I had a burning desire to get away from ‘newsy’ articles and coursebooks.

 I fully believe that teachers should give their students a glimpse into their lives whilst trying to cultivate students’ social and cultural awareness at the same time.
 I’ve lived in four European countries and have so many stories to tell.
 I don’t write about my private life, which, of course, is the way it should be.
 All in all, I get the impression that my students look forward to reading about my experiences.
 I’m certainly enthusiastic about sharing them.

 One of the keys to humanising language teaching is helping students to find their own voices.
 When I send them one of my texts that’s full of useful collocations and other natural elements of spoken English, not to mention the occasional controversial opinion, I think they do become inspired to sincerely and confidently respond to my views.
 This is because they believe in both the method and my humanistic intentions.

 What does it mean to humanise language teaching?
 Clearly, Mr Pinner’s profound experiences have led him to draw some convincing conclusions in regard to the role emotion plays in the classroom.
 Students often let teachers into their lives.
 As teachers, we should also let students into our lives, whilst remembering that there is a line that we should not cross.
 I think that my texts respect the threshold between linguistically beneficial storytelling and inappropriate intimacy.

 Reference:Pinner, R. 2018.
 Why I Am and Am Not Just a Teacher: A Reflection on Teacher Identity and Classroom Emotion in Language Learning, Humanising Language Teaching